GerraAyush/IS601-Final-Project/README.md

 | Integer Division | 2 | unlimited | No |
 | Percentage | 2 | 2 | No (denominator) |
 | Absolute Difference | 2 | 2 | — |

+## Reflection
+This project helped me strengthen my understanding of full-stack application development, testing strategies, and software design principles.
+In addition to the original calculator functionality, I implemented all three extension features: user profile/password management, additional calculation operations, and a reporting/history feature.

+While developing these features, I worked with database updates, API route handling, schema validation, and front-end integration.
+I also gained practical experience writing different levels of tests, including unit tests for calculation and profile logic, integration tests for API/database behavior, and end-to-end tests to validate complete user workflows.

+One of the most valuable parts of the project was learning how different layers of the application interact together.
+Adding new calculation types required updating the backend logic, Pydantic schemas, routes, and UI consistently, while the profile and history features emphasized secure data handling and maintaining clean database interactions.

+Overall, this project improved my confidence in building scalable applications, debugging issues across the stack, and writing reliable automated tests to ensure application stability.